 You may have a close relationship but a modest budget, don't feel you have to spend money when it's not the right time for you.
 A heartfelt note or card is inexpensive and thoughtful words can be more meaningful than a mug with their name on it.

 You may not know them well, but love celebrating and want that slice of cake, and that's okay.
 There's no harm in giving a gift to partake in the festivities.

 How Much Should You Gift a Coworker?

 An average amount for coworker gifts is between $10 and $25.
-The gifts should be kept small, nothing too grand.
+The item should be kept small, nothing too grand.